corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node/archiving/archiving-setup.md

 * [**Archive Service Command Line Interface**](archiving-cli) - which allows you to perform archiving tasks from the command line.

 It also makes use of the [Application Entity Manager](app-entity-manager) - which allows CorDapps to access off-ledger databases using JPA APIs.

+## New in V1.0.1

+The Archive Service is compatible with [Ledger Graph V1.2.1 On Demand function](#Archiving-and-onDemand-LedgerGraph).

 ## What can be archived